Empirical Probability Examples

 An empirical probability (also called experimental probability) is calculated by collecting data from past trials of the experiments.
 The experimental probability obtained is used to predict the future likelihood of the event occurring.

-Formula and Examples of Empirical Probability
+Formula and Examples Empirical/ Experimental Probability

 $$P(A)=\frac{\text{Number of trials in which $A$ occurs} }{$\text{Total number of trials}}$$